pylint-dev/pylint/doc/tutorial.rst

 If we add a docstring to describe what the code is meant to do that will help.
 There are 5 ``invalid-name`` messages that we will get to later.
-Lastly, I violated the convention of using spaces around an operator such as ``=`` so I'll fix that too.
-To sum up, I'll add a docstring to line 2, and put spaces around the ``=`` sign on line 16.
+Lastly, I put an unnecessary semicolon at the end of the import line so I'll fix that too.
+To sum up, I'll add a docstring to line 2, and remove the ``;`` from line 3.

 Here is the updated code: